PART I – What is Chinese Family Camp (Midwest)?

 Will any parts of VCFC be recorded?
 Screenshots?

-Many of the sessions will be recorded and the fun parts might be published to the CFC Youtube page
+Many of the VCFC 2020 sessions were recorded and the fun parts were published to the CFC Youtube page

 Any participant can make a screenshot of whatever is appearing on the VCFC Zoom webinar session at any time.
-If you do not wish to be visible for recordings or screenshots, you may disable your video-camera.
+If you do not wish to be visible for recordings or screenshots, you may disable your video-camera or wear a cool mask.

 How much does attending Family Camp cost?
 What is covered?